circle2jt/ymlr/README.md

   - include: ./my-scenes/scene1.yaml  # Includes a only file "scene1.yaml"

   - include:
       cached: true                                      # Load file for the first time, the next will get from caches
       file: ./my-scenes                                 # Includes all of files (.yaml, .yml) which in the directory (./my-scenes)
+      validFilePattern: ^[a-zA-Z0-9].*?\.stack\.ya?ml$  # Only load files which ends with .stack.yaml

   - include:
       - file1.yaml